 - "Sorceress": Dual Xeon, lots of RAM and semi-professional cards for sound and video capture, etc. - my current workstation for both ... er... work from home, and for whatever video editing I'll eventually get to (Complete)

 Every other build is also going to be done in the same Define R6 case, but with different lighting and accents.

-But the most interesting ones are the 386 and 486 builds, which currently are still being assembled.
+But the most interesting ones are the 386 and 486 builds, of which 386 is still being assembled.